yvonnehuang85/carzone-project/README.md

      	return render(request, 'pages/home.html', data)
  	```
    - create exact .html under templates folders
-  	 - you should create templates folder under your porject, it is the place you put all the html files in
+  	 - you should create templates folder under your porject, it is the place you put all the html files in <br>

-   - announce it project/setting.py
+   - announce templates it project/setting.py
    ```python
    	TEMPLATES = [
     {